Loading organizations...

 Key people at HostingAxis.

-HostingAxis was founded by Ritik Malhotra (Founder).
+HostingAxis was founded in 2004 by Ritik Malhotra (Founder).

-HostingAxis was founded by Ritik Malhotra (Founder).
+HostingAxis was founded in 2004 by Ritik Malhotra (Founder).

 HostingAxis appears to be a web hosting provider, though search results primarily reference "HOSTING" (likely HostingAxis or a close variant) and "Coaxis" (possibly a related or rebranded entity focused on cloud hosting).
 HOSTING's mission centers on providing a favorable environment for personal projects, acting as a guarantor of customers' business growth through professional web services at affordable prices, with 24/7/365 technical support and optimal conditions for internet projects.[1]
 It offers shared web hosting, domain registration, VPS servers, dedicated servers, and colocation.
 Coaxis, potentially connected, specializes in mission-critical secure cloud storage, managed data hosting, IaaS, hybrid cloud, backups, secure email, and QuickBooks hosting for regulated industries like CPA firms, finance, healthcare, and legal sectors, emphasizing cybersecurity and compliance.[2]